aria-dropeffect attribute indicates what functions may be performed when a dragged object is released on the drop target.

 A function supported by the drop target is executed, using the drag source as an input.

 A reference or shortcut to the dragged object will be created in the target object.

 The source object will be removed from its current location and dropped into the target.

 No operation can be performed; effectively cancels the drag operation if an attempt is made to drop on this object.
-Ignored if combined with any other token value. e.g., 'none copy' is equivalent to a 'copy' value.
+Ignored if combined with any other token value; for example, 'none copy' is equivalent to a 'copy' value.

 There is a popup menu or dialog that allows the user to choose one of the drag operations (copy, move, link, execute) and any other drag functionality, such as cancel.